November 30, 2015

 firstname.lastname@example.org email@example.com, firstname.lastname@example.org, email@example.com

 Open to students in grades 6, 7, and 8, the Acadia Yearbook Club creates and sells the Acadia Yearbook.
 Students are guided by advisors to create the best student centered yearbook for their class and classmates, using an online publishing program.
 Weekly meetings are held to design, create, and work cooperatively to achieve short term as well as long term goals.

-Meetings are held in Computer Lab 900 on Tuesdays after school until 5:00 pm.
-Parents must come into the lab to sign out students.
-If needed, students may go home on the late bus at 4:10.
+Meetings are held in Computer Lab 900 on Tuesdays after school until 4:10 pm.
+Students may go home on the late bus at 4:10.
 Yearbook Club will be present at open house for book purchasing.
 Yearbooks can be ordered now for the early order price of $25.00.